-The nearest major roadway in the vicinity to the development is Eleventh Avenue along the eastern project boundary.
-This rural collector roadway generates noise levels up to 65 CNEL (55).
-The boundary of the site is more than seven miles from the Hesperia Airport, and three miles from Interstate 15.
+The nearest major roadway in the vicinity to the development is Arrowhead Lake Road along the eastern project boundary.
+This arterial roadway generates noise levels up to 56 CNEL (55).
+The proposed land uses are not sensitive to noise.
+The boundary of the site is more than three miles from the Hesperia Airport.
 At this distance, the project is not impacted by any safety zones associated with this private airport (36).
-The project site is even farther from the Southern California Logistics Airport (SCLA) and the

-Apple Valley Airport and will not be affected by any safety zones for these airports.
-In addition, the site is over one mile from the Burlington Northern Santa Fe Railroad (51 & 56).
+The project site is even farther from the Southern California Logistics Airport (SCLA) and the Apple Valley Airport and will not be affected by any safety zones for these airports.
+In addition, the site is over three miles from the Burlington Northern Santa Fe Railroad (51 & 56).
 Therefore, area impacts by noise and vibration generated by the project are less than significant.

 Certain activities particularly sensitive to noise include sleeping, studying, reading, leisure, and other activities requiring relaxation or concentration, which will not be impacted.
 Hospitals and convalescent homes, churches, libraries, and childcare facilities are also considered noise-sensitive uses as are residential and school uses.
-The nearest sensitive uses are the residences to the south and a church to the west.
-However, construction noise will subdue once the construction phase is completed.
+The nearest sensitive use is Ranchero Middle School located one mile to the west.
+Construction noise will subdue once the construction phase is completed.